Outbound Authentication

 - Configured IAS dependency from consumer to provider

-- Destination with URL pointing to the provider
+- URL pointing to the provider

 - Principal propagation mode (optional)